-Figure 2 graphically illustrates the relationship between the time of year and the estimated number of CO poisoning deaths from 2006 through 2016.
+Figure 2 graphically illustrates the relationship between the time of year and the estimated number of CO poisoning deaths from 2007 through 2017.
 The total estimated number of CO poisoning deaths is presented on the radar graph by month of death.
 The shaded area represents the estimated total number of deaths for the 11-year period, distributed by each month of a year.
-Notably, more CO deaths occur in the cold months, particularly, November, December, January, and February, than in warm months.
-Additionally, as the months after the summer get colder, the number of CO deaths increases.
-Conversely, as the months after the winter get warmer, the number of deaths decreases.
+Notably, more CO deaths occur in the cold months, particularly November, December, January, and February, than in warm months.
+Additionally, as time gets deeper into the colder season, the number of CO deaths increases.
+Conversely, as time get deeper into the warmer months, the number of deaths decreases.

-Figure 2: Estimated Number of Consumer Product-Related Carbon Monoxide Deaths by Month of Death, 2006-2016
+Figure 2: Estimated Number of Consumer Product-Related Carbon Monoxide Deaths by Month of Death, 2007-2017